aman25singh/website/README.md

-# Portfolio Skeleton (MVP: Just the Dots)
+# Portfolio Skeleton

-This is a minimal structure for your site with **only** the interactive dots background.
-Add sections/pages later without changing the base.
+This is a minimal structure for the website with **only** the interactive dots background. will add sections/pages later without changing the base.

 ## Structure
 ```